dat3Cph/material/docs/frontend/javascript_react/execises/dogma_day.md

 On Dogma Friday, you are walking the straight and narrow path of the code warrior.

-1.**"Analyse the problem first"**
+1. **"Analyse the problem first"**

    - Rule: No code until you have a clear plan.
 Use pen and paper to sketch your solution, and how you will break down the  problems.
-Think and sketch your solution before you start coding.
-Use pen and paper or whiteboard to plan your approach.

 2. **"No AI Assistance Tools"**